colobrodo/car-race/report.md

 ## Used Libraries
 To implement this project I used the following libraries:
 - **OpenGL** is an API to develop 3D computer graphics application, it provides a way to control and program the rendering pipeline
+- **GLM** a mathematics library that provide extended capabilities like matrix transformations, quaternions, vector math ecc...
 - **Bullet** is a physics engine that simulates collision detection and soft and rigid body dynamics
 - **Assimp**
 - **Dear IMGui** a Immediate mode GUI library to tweak the parameters of the application at runtime.